Best Attractions & Activities in Kyoto: Ultimate Solo Travel Guide

 5. Take a stroll along the bamboo forest

-When we set off for a solo female trip, we seek calm and tranquility.
+When we set off for a solo trip, we seek calm and tranquility.
 The Sagano bamboo forests in Arashiyama is just the place for that.
 Try going there early morning to beat the rush and spend at least half a day just walking around the beautiful and scenic forest.
 The path is wide, and the tall green bamboo plants play hide-and-seek, and slanting sunbeams penetrate the densely populated bamboo trees.
 The forest is free and is open throughout the day.
 Though as a female solo traveller, it is not wise to travel at night, if you do, you will catch yellow lights emitting off the trees, and it is lovely.
 Read about all the other cities you must visit in Japan.

 6. Visit monkeys at Iwatayama park

-7. Take the Sagano scenic railway
+7. Take the Sagano scenic railway.
+One of my favourite activities in Kyoto!

 To further explore the beautiful and scenic city, why not take a ride on a vintage train?
 It is a 25-minute lovely ride from the Saga torokko station to Kameoka torokko station and runs along the Hozugawa River.
 The charming old fashioned trains wind along the mountains and give a great view of the forested ravine through rural Kameoka.